 The Killer Whale Cafe and Old Saltery Pub is Telegraph Cove's most famous restaurant.
 It offers a West Coast cuisine featuring a variety of local seafood.

 Fresh house-made specialties include seafood linguini, fisherman’s platter, fish and chips, and a fan-favourite: the Cove Seafood Chowder.
-I definitely recommend trying their salmon and the chowder—you won't be disappointed!
+I definitely recommend trying their salmon and the chowder.
+You won't be disappointed!

 Where to Stay